 This article discusses the following in detail:

-A GST invoice is a document which will capture all the relevant details of a business transaction including information about both the parties.
-It will comprise the product name, description, quantity, details of supplier, purchaser, rate charged, discounts, terms of sale etc.
+A GST invoice is a document that will capture all the relevant details of a business transaction including information about both parties.
+It will comprise the product name, description, quantity, details of the supplier, purchaser, the rate charged, discounts, terms of sale, etc.

-GST invoice would be the principal document on which other documents such as trial balance, P&L A/C and balance sheet would rest.
-A purchaser would be able to claim input credit only if the GST invoices are in place.
+GST invoice would be the principal document on which other documents such as trial balance, P&L A/C and balance sheet would rely on.
+A purchaser would be able to claim input credit only if the GST invoices are in order.

-A tax invoice is the document, which is issued when a taxable person, supplies any product or service.
+A tax invoice is a document that is issued when a taxable person supplies any product or service.

 A sample GST invoice would look like this:

-One of the primary motives of a tax invoice is to charge the tax from the purchaser on government’s behalf.
-However, there are few exceptions to this in GST, wherein a supplier is prohibited to charge tax and so a normal tax invoice cannot be issued.
+One of the primary motives of a tax invoice is to charge the tax from the purchaser on behalf of the government.
+However, there are few exceptions to this in GST, wherein a supplier is prohibited from charging tax and so a regular tax invoice cannot be issued.
 In such cases, the document which is to be used is called a Bill of Supply.
 The Bill of supply is issued, in the following cases:

 When supplying exempted goods or services

-When supplier is paying tax under composition scheme
+When the supplier is paying tax under composition scheme

-Invoice to be issued in 30 days from the date of supply of services.
+Invoice to be issued within 30 days from the date of provision of services.

 Continuous Supply of Services:

-Due date of payment ascertainable: Invoice to be issued within 30 days from the due date of receiving the payment
+Due date of payment ascertainable: Invoice to be issued on or before the due date of receiving the payment

-Due date of payment not ascertainable: Invoice to be issued within 30 days of receiving the payment.
+Due date of payment not ascertainable: Invoice to be issued on or before the supplier receives the payment

 Within 45 days of rendering of the services.

-Section (23) of the model GST law read with rule 4 of the GST Invoice Rules says that, a registered taxable person may issue a revised invoice against the invoice already issued by him during the period starting from the effective date of registration till the date of issuance of certificate of registration to him.
-The revised invoice would enable the recipient to take credit of tax charged in it.
+A registered taxable person may issue a revised invoice against the invoice already issued by him during the period starting from the effective date of registration till the date of issuance of certificate of registration to him.
+The revised invoice would enable the recipient to take credit of the tax charged in it.

 Apart from the above, there are few other technicalities about GST invoicing, which you should know:

-Retailers have a choice to issue an invoice for up to Rs.
-200/-.
-However, if a customer demands, it is to be issued irrespective of the amount of the invoice.
+Retailers have the option of issuing a consolidated invoice of up to Rs.
+200/- in respect of all supplies made to an unregistered person in a single day.
+However, if a customer so demands, separate invoices are to be issued irrespective of the amount of the invoice.

-Three copies are required, whenever a tax invoice is issued.
+Three copies of a tax invoice are generated whenever they are issued.

-This is the first copy of the invoice for the buyer and labelled as ‘Original for recipient’
+This is the first copy of the invoice for the buyer and labeled as ‘Original for recipient’

-This is for the transporter to be produced, as and when required and labelled as ‘Duplicate for transporter’.
-However, the transporter does not need an invoice, if the supplier has an invoice reference number, which can be generated from GSTN portal by uploading a tax invoice.
+This is for the transporter to be produced, as and when required, and labeled as ‘Duplicate for transporter’.
+However, the transporter does not need an invoice if the supplier has an invoice reference number, which can be generated from the Invoice Registration Portal by uploading the details of the relevant tax invoice.

 Once you take the first and major step precisely with the correct invoicing in place, the overall GST process becomes relatively easier. autoTax from Master’s India, a GST Suvidha Provider is a fully automated GST solution, which along with other functionalities also ensures that your invoicing always follow the prescribed GST invoicing guidelines.